ashriazzr/submission-data-analyst-dicoding/README.md

 ## Overview

-This project focuses on data analysis and visualization centered around air quality public data.
-It includes code for data preprocessing, exploratory data analysis (EDA), and a Streamlit dashboard for interactive exploration of air quality metrics.
-The goal of this project is to analyze data from public air quality datasets to gain insights into environmental conditions and pollution levels.
+This project is a data analysis and visualization project focused on e-commerce public data.
+It includes code for data wrangling, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
+This project aims to analyze data on the E-Commerce Public Dataset.

 ## Project Structure

 - `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
 - `data/`: Directory containing the raw CSV data files.
 - `notebook.ipynb`: This file is used to perform data analysis.
-- `notebook_EN.ipynb`: notebook.ipynb in English.
 - `README.md`: This documentation file.

 ## Installation